 - Tangled: When Flynn and Rapunzel seem to be about to kiss near the end of the floating lanterns scene, Pascal turns pink and covers his eyes.
 Kinda subverted, though, when he immediately peeks between his fingers.

-- In WALL•E, M-O shoos the other robots away from EVE and WALL•E as they're reunited.
-In a nice bit of Parental Bonus, you can see one of the robots in the background peek back and try to watch before being dragged off by M-O.
+- In WALL•E, M-O shoos the reject bots away from EVE and WALL•E as they're reunited.
+In a nice bit of Parental Bonus, you can see one of the bots in the background peek back and try to watch before being dragged off by M-O.

 - In Sense and Sensibility, when Eleanor bursts out crying at the news that Edward is not married, her mother and sisters look at each other, gobsmacked for a moment, and then hurriedly vacate the room.

-- Played within the first Spider-Man movie when Peter Parker and Mary Jane visit Aunt May in the hospital.
+- Played with in Spider-Man, when Peter Parker and Mary Jane visit Aunt May in the hospital.
 Since she's in a hospital bed, Aunt May cannot leave, but in order to give Peter and Mary Jane some time to talk she pretends to be asleep.